VibrantHawaii/wix-badging/README.md

 * Ability to populate via import from Google Classroom CSV exports
 * Ability to populate via import from Google Sheets (template) log of attendees at a workshop/class

+<strong style="color: red;">NOTE: this architecture requires Wix APIs that are NOT available if Editor X is enabled for the Wix site.</strong>

 ## Assumptions
 Learners awarded badges must supply a first and last name, email address, and region (and give permission for VH to use those)